eclipse-tractusx/digital-product-pass/docs/user manual/User Manual Product Viewer App.md

 ### Catena-X Helpdesk

-If questions arise, you can access the Catena-X Helpdesk through clicking on "Help" in the upper right corner of the [Main Menu](#main-menu) (3).
+If you need any help or would like to know how to operate the digital product pass application and access its features, you can access the Catena-X Helpdesk through clicking on "Help" in the upper right corner of the [Main Menu](#main-menu) (3).
 </br></br>

-## Digital Product Passport
+## Request Digital Product Passport

  After requesting data via one of the [product search functions](#search-for-a-product-passport), the information will start loading against the asset Id (7) as illustrated in the screenshot , showing the steps to retrieve the passport (9) and displayed on the screen once progress bar is loaded (8).
 An exemplary product passport of a high voltage battery can be seen below.
 It provides an overview on the product's history, technical specifications, its child components using the Item Relationship Service (IRS) and data exchange information:

-### Autosign feature
+### Autosign Feature

 #### Enable Autosign:
 If Autosign setting is enabled, the first contract policy is always choosen as shown in below screenshot.
-The passport is shown to the user.
+The passport is shown to the user as shown in a [Passport Page](#passport-page).

 </br></br>
 ![Loading Product Pass](./images/LoadingPass.png)
 </br></br>

 #### Disable Autosign:
 This feature requires user action.
-If disabled, the contract policy must be choosen by the user from the popup menu.
+If disabled, the contract policy must be choosen by the user from the popup menu during the loading process.

 </br></br>
 ![Before Contract Policy Selection](./images/BeforePolicySelection.png)
 </br></br>

+The sign feature basically signs the contract policy before the contract negotiation is done.
+The right contract policy must be selected by the user, otherwise the contract negotiation is aborted and user is returned back to the [Main Menu](#main-menu).

 </br></br>
 ![Agree Contract policy](./images/AgreePolicy.png)
 </br></br>

+#### Agree Contract

+In the **Choose a policy** dialog, there might be more than one policies listed.
+User needs to select the appriopriate one and click on the **Agree** button.

+The policy shown to the user, is written in Open Digital Rights Language (ODRL) format which is not so much human readable form.
+Therefore, please see the [Policy Interpretation](#policy-interpretation)

+##### Policy Interpretation:
+This section defines how the policy can be interpreted to make it more understandable.
+The contract policy contains two different constraints separted by **OR** logical operator against the defined asset Id in a target:
+A user or company can have access to this policy either they have **Membership** equals to **active** or **FrameworkAgreemen.sustainability** equals to **acive**.

+> **_NOTE:_**
+*The contract policy is always checked against the defined asset Id in a target field*

 </br></br>
 ![View Contract Policy](./images/ViewPolicy.png)
 </br></br>

+The user accepts the right contract policy, and click on the **Agree** button which resumes the remaining negotiation and data transfer steps.
+In the end, the passport data is retrieved and displays to the user [Passport Page](#passport-page).

 </br></br>
 ![After Contract Policy Selection](./images/AfterPolicySelection.png)
 </br></br>

+#### Decline Contract
+If a user is not permitted to accept a particular policy from his company, the contract policy can be declined in this case.
+The user will be redirected to the [Main Menu](#main-menu).

 </br></br>
 ![Decline Contract Policy](./images/DeclinePolicy.png)
 </br></br>

+The application doesn't support the aspect models which are from older versions and no longer being used.

 </br></br>
 ![Aspect Model Not Supported](./images/AspectNotSupported.png)
 </br></br>

+#### Passport Page

+Here the application shows the digital passport of a product after going through all necessary steps, that have been made in previous sections.

 </br></br>
 ![Product Pass](./images/ProductPassport.png)